links-lang/links-benchmarks/README.md

 configuration options, e.g. enabling handlers, these can be set as
 follows:

-* For a single program (say "program.links"), create the file "program.config" in the same directory that will contain the Links configuation to run that program.
+* For a single program (say `program.links`), create the file `program.config` in the same directory that will contain the Links configuation to run that program.

-* For multiple programs in the same directory, you can also use a default config: "_default.config" - this is the fallback if there is no "program.config".
+* For multiple programs in the same directory, you can also use a default config: `_default.config` - this is the fallback if there is no `program.config`.

 * If none of these are present, Links will run with the default configuration.